How To Say HELLO in Different Languages → 200+ Ways! (With Pronunciation)

 A word that breaks the ice, starts a conversation, generates a smile, and creates a memory.

 One of the best things you can know as a traveller exploring the countries around the world is how to say “Hello” in the country you are visiting.
-It creates a good impression, it conveys respect, it’s friendly, it’s polite, it’s simple.
+It creates a good impression and conveys respect.

-Fortunately just by reading this guide I have put together for you, you will be able to say hello to over 85% of the world’s population.
+Fortunately just by reading this guide I have put together for you, you will be able to say hello in many languages to over 85% of the world’s population.
 How dope is that?

 Add that to your CV 😉

-Want to learn how to say THANK YOU too?
-Read this guide to say thank you in different languages.
+Want to learn how to say GOOD MORNING, THANK YOU or GOODBYE too?

 Did you know that the 21st of November is World Hello Day?